skullpsg/Create_or_delete_Azurewebjobs/README.md

  if you have no web apps

-  i)create one in azure (https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites)
+  i) create one in azure (https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites)

-  ii)click that web app new blade will open in top you can be able to see tab list like (settings,tools,browse etc).
+  ii) click that web app new blade will open in top you can be able to see tab list like (settings,tools,browse etc).

-  iii)click download arrow(Get Publish) icon.
+  iii) click download arrow(Get Publish) icon.

   iv) In that file you can get userName and userPWD.

-6.Run CreateWebjob Project.
+6. Run CreateWebjob Project.

-7.follow the step 5 to configure DeleteWebJobByName and run the project.
+7. follow the step 5 to configure DeleteWebJobByName and run the project.